 The following discussion is a summary of certain U.S. federal income tax considerations affecting the Fund and its shareholders.
-The discussion reflects applicable U.S. federal income tax laws as of the date of this SAI, which tax laws may be changed or subject to new interpretations by the courts or the Internal Revenue Service (the "IRS"), possibly with retroactive effect.
-No attempt is made to present a detailed explanation of all U.S. income, estate or gift tax, or foreign, state or local tax concerns affecting the Fund and its shareholders (including shareholders owning large positions in the Fund).
+The discussion reflects applicable U.S. federal income tax laws as of the date of this SAI, which tax laws may be changed or subject to new interpretations by the courts or the IRS, possibly with retroactive effect.
+No attempt is made to present a detailed explanation of all U.S. federal income, estate and gift tax, and foreign, state and local tax concerns affecting the Fund and its shareholders (including shareholders owning large positions in the Fund).
 The discussion set forth herein does not constitute tax advice.
 Investors are urged to consult their own tax advisers to determine the tax consequences to them of investing in the Fund.

-In addition, no attempt is made to address tax concerns applicable to an investor with a special tax status such as a financial institution, real estate investment trust ("REIT"), insurance company, regulated investment company ("RIC"), individual retirement account, other tax-exempt entity, or dealer in securities.
-Furthermore, this discussion does not reflect possible application of the alternative minimum tax ("AMT").
-Unless otherwise noted, this discussion assumes shares of the Fund ("Shares") are held by U.S. shareholders (defined below) and that such Shares are held as capital assets.
+In addition, no attempt is made to address tax concerns applicable to an investor with a special tax status, including, but not limited to, financial institutions, real estate investment trusts, insurance companies, regulated investment companies, individual retirement accounts, tax-exempt entities, and dealers in securities.
+Furthermore, this discussion does not reflect possible application of the alternative minimum tax.
+Unless otherwise noted, this discussion assumes Shares are held by U.S. shareholders (defined below) and that such Shares are held as capital assets.